 For simplicity at this stage, you should check that all channels are assigned to SUM 1 to 6 (if working in 5.1) or SUM 1 & 2 (if working in stereo).
 This ensures that once channel panning is turned ON, you will benefit from surround, or stereo, panning.
 There are several ways to change bus assignments.
-Below are a couple of methods to get you started.
+Below is one method to get you started.